Mayura (film): Cast

+Production

+Assistant director of the movie Bangalore Nagesh had revealed that Manjula had walked out of the sets without shooting the climax due to non-settlement of her remuneration - after which the shoot was completed using a junior artist without revealing the face of the character.

 Soundtrack

 The soundtrack of Mayura consists of three tracks, all composed by G. K. Venkatesh, with its lyrics written by Chi.
 Udayashankar and sung by P. B. Sreenivas, Rajkumar and S. Janaki.

 Legacy

 Mayuravarma is the earliest known native ruler to rule over areas which now form Karnataka.
 Before the rise of the Kadambas, the centers of power ruling the land were outside of the Karnataka region.
 But with the Kadambas' ascent to power, Kannada language and culture was brought into the mainstream and attained the status of majority, due to which Mayuravarma's reign, and his depiction in the film, is regarded with pride by present-day Kannadigas.